Grok, ChatGPT, Gemini, Claude: Full Comparison of Top AI Chatbots (2026)

 Speed

-ChatGPT is one of the fastest models on the market.
+ChatGPT is one of the fastest models on the market, and GPT-5.5 is more token-efficient than GPT-5.
 However, due to high demand, it may sometimes lag.
-Generating images can also take anywhere from a minute to up to 10 minutes, depending on demand.
+Image generation can take from one to ten minutes, depending on server load.

 Accuracy